 Food Items That Contain Iron9

-You can supplement your child’s Iron needs through his/her diet.
-You can include the below mentioned food items in his/her diet:
+There’s no need to worry!
+You can easily supplement your child’s Iron needs through diet by including the below mentioned food items:

 - Various kinds of meat like Beef, Lamb, Pork, Liver, Chicken, Turkey